iamdrscott/NIEM.github.io/technical/json/guidance/index.md

-NIEM uses XML namespaces to distinguish components with similar names, to identify the authorities responsible for managing a set of XML schema components, and to organize data defintions among NIEM Core, domains, IEPD extensions, etc. Every NIEM IEP has namespace declarations for its content.
+NIEM uses XML namespaces to distinguish components with similar names, to identify the authorities responsible for managing a set of XML schema components, and to organize data definitions among NIEM Core, domains, IEPD extensions, etc. Every NIEM IEP has namespace declarations for its content.
 To uniquely specify a NIEM element, attribute, or schema component, its local name must be combined with the namespace associated with its namespace prefix.